aura9k1/sportable-case-study/README.md

 ---

-**The project demonstrates my ability to diagnose, refactor, and optimize within the Unreal Engine ecosystem—combining engineering rigor with clear documentation and an iterative mindset.**
+**The project demonstrates my ability to diagnose, refactor, and optimize within the Unreal Engine ecosystem — combining engineering rigor with clear documentation and an iterative mindset.**